-The focus will be on improving individual skills, implementing team strategies and tactics and enjoying participation in a competitive environment such as sporting carnivals.
+The focus of Year 10 Recreation for Life is to improve individual skills, implement team strategies and tactics and enjoy participation in a competitive environment such as sporting carnivals.

 Students will also be able to access external community recreation facilities such as Port Kennedy Indoor Beach Volleyball, Rockingham Squash and AMF Bowling.